 Young Pandas Born at the San Diego Zoo

-The first panda cub born at San Diego Zoo was born in 1999 and named Hua Mei (translation: China USA).
+The first panda cub born at San Diego Zoo was named Hua Mei (translation: China USA) in 1999.
 Conceived via artificial insemination, she was also the first panda born in the U.S. to survive to adulthood.

-She was such a big deal and why people like me visited San Diego Zoo regularly.
-It was a joy to watch her evolve from a wide-eyed baby to an adult — tumbling around the enclosure along the way.
+She was such a big deal and the reason that people like me visited the San Diego Zoo regularly.
+Watching her evolve from a wide-eyed baby to an adult, tumbling around the enclosure, was a joy.

 The first panda cub is always special.

-However, Shi Shi and Bai Yun weren’t an enthusiastic match, partially due to Shi Shi being older than experts initially predicted.
-So, he returned to China, and in 2003, Gao Gao replaced Shi Shi as a mate for Bai Yun.
+However, Shi Shi and Bai Yun weren’t enthusiastic matches, partially because Shi Shi was older than experts initially predicted.
+So, he returned to China, and in 2003, Gao Gao replaced Shi Shi as Bai Yun’s mate.

 It was a match.
-Bai Yun gave birth to an additional five cubs: Mei Sheng, Su Lin, Zhen Zhen, Yun Zi, and Xiao Liwu.
+Bai Yun gave birth to five more cubs: Mei Sheng, Su Lin, Zhen Zhen, Yun Zi, and Xiao Liwu.
+(Remember, Zhen Zhen is our new arrival, Yun Chuan’s mother).

-Each one of these young pandas was welcomed into the world with great excitement from Zoo employees and visitors alike.
+These young pandas were welcomed into the world with great excitement from Zoo employees and visitors alike.

 Giant Panda Conservation Program Successes